clv-techlead/ML_12/README.md

    - Possible reason: [explanation]
 2. [Class C] confused with [Class D]: [X]% of cases
    - Possible reason: [explanation]
+- Medium incidents are frequently misclassified, indicating the model struggles to distinguish this category effectively.
+Despite a high recall of 0.74 in rush hours and 0.40 in non-rush hours, its precision is low (0.21 and 0.18, respectively), suggesting it often predicts 'Medium' when it's not.

 **Model Strengths:**
-- Excels at predicting [incident types]
+- Excels at predicting 'High' and 'Low' incident types during non-rush hours.
-- Strong performance during [conditions]
+- Achieves reasonable precision for 'Severe' incidents during non-rush hours (0.57).

 **Model Limitations:**
-- Struggles with [incident types]
+- Struggles with the 'Medium' incident type, leading to low precision.
-- Lower performance during [conditions]
+- Overall lower performance during rush hours compared to non-rush hours.
+- The low F1-score for 'Severe' incidents during rush hours (0.02) is a significant limitation, as these are critical for proactive management.

 ---